-- Intake and Curation: Identifying projects for inclusion in EM&T's portfolio and selecting which ones to fund based on a well-informed understanding of the broader industry context. - Market Assessments: Creating a better understanding of the emerging innovation and consumer markets for DR-enabling technologies. - Technology Assessments: Creating and reviewing the results of lab and field tests of DR enabling technologies with stakeholders - Technology Transfer: Advancing DR-enabling technologies to the next step in the adoption process, including raising awareness, building capabilities, and informing initial stages of product development for DR offerings.
+- Intake and Curation: Identifying projects for inclusion in EM&T's portfolio and selecting which ones to fund based on a well-informed understanding of the broader industry context. - Market Assessments: Creating a better understanding of the emerging innovation and consumer markets for DR-enabling technologies. - Technology Assessments: Creating and reviewing the results of lab and field tests of DR enabling technologies with stakeholders - Technology Transfer: Advancing DR-enabling technologies to the next step in the adoption process, including raising awareness, building capabilities, and informing initial stages of product development for DR offerings. - Strategic Advocacy: Actively supporting key market actors to integrate DR-enabling emerging technologies into their decisions, including promoting DR emerging technologies to state and federal agencies and advancing the widespread adoption of industry standards.

-1 Southern California Edison's Demand Response Emerging Markets & Technology Program: Investment Overview 2017-2019.
+1: Southern California Edison's Demand Response Emerging Markets & Technology Program: Investment Overview 2017-2019.
 February 2020.